wohaco/despace/venus.md

    1. [Venera‑8](venera_8.md) (1972.03.27).
 Altitude profiles of horizontal wind speed & direction from 55 km & to the surface were obtained by Doppler measurements.
 The wind speed of 50-60 m/s at an altitude of 50 km, & 0-2 m/s at the surface indicated the detection of super rotation of the atmosphere.
    1. [Mariner-10](mariner_10.md) (1973.11.04).
 The cloud cover of Venus was indistinguishable in the visible range, but clearly visible through the filters of the Mariner 10 ultraviolet camera.
 This produced a series of images that captured a dense & well-structured atmosphere.
 The atmosphere made a complete revolution in 4 earth days.
 The sub-solar region was of particular interest in terms of atmospheric circulation, since it receives the most energy from the Sun compared to the rest of the planet's atmosphere, the subsolar region was highly active & irregular.
 "Cells" of air lifted by convection, each up to 500 km wide, were observed forming & dissipating within the span of a few hours; some had polygonal outlines.
 In General, the atmosphere consisted of a giant vortex encircling the entire planet.
 Along the equator, areas of high pressure were found where solar heating generated convective flows that disrupted the main movement of clouds & created vortices tending toward the poles.
 At the equator, the speed of clouds was about 100 m/s, in the polar regions it reached 200 m/s, at the poles it could be transonic.
    1. [Vega‑1](vega_1_2.md) (1984.12.15), [Vega‑2](vega_1_2.md) (1984.12.21).
 Balloons, located at an altitude of 53-55 km, measured vertical wind gusts along the flight route — powerful ascending & descending flows, & studied the phenomenon of super-rotation of the atmosphere of Venus.
    1. [Venus Express](venus_express.md) (VEX, 2005.11.09).
 The existence of the polar vortices on Venus has been known for many years, but high-resolution infrared measurements obtained by the VIRTIS instrument on Venus Express have revealed that the southern vortex is far more complex than previously believed.
 Images from the Venus Monitoring Camera & from  the VIRTIS instrument show that the speeds of the zonal winds change with latitude, so that the vortex is continually being pulled & stretched.
 Although the mean zonal wind is retrograde, its speed decreases toward the pole.
-The centre of rotation drifts right around the pole over a period of 5-10 Earth days.
-Its average displacement from the South Pole is about three degrees of latitude, or several hundred kilometres.
+The center of rotation drifts right around the pole over a period of 5-10 Earth days.
+Its average displacement from the South Pole is about three degrees of latitude, or several hundred kilometers.
    1. [Akatsuki](akatsuki.md) (2010.05.21).
 Akatsuki observes the movements of the atmosphere at various altitudes & tries to clarify the dynamics of the atmosphere in three dimensions.
 Observation of radio waves with a length of about 1 µm (IR1) allows to observe the bottom layer of clouds & near-surface part of Venus, & comparing the intensity of radiation on various lengths of the infrared waves, it is possible to study the movement of the lower cloud layer.
 Using 2 µm (IR2) radio waves emanating from the bottom of the lower atmosphere, it becomes possible to determine the density, particle size of clouds, CO distribution, & other parameters.
 This allows to describe the movement of the atmosphere at low altitudes.
 LAC captures the glow in the atmosphere caused by oxygen at the very top of the atmosphere at an altitude of about 100 km, allowing to build a model of the movement of the atmosphere between the solar & shadow side of Venus.
 Ultraviolet imager can measure the wind speed of upper clouds by observing the propagation of UV rays in the clouds of Venus.

 Future/proposed missions: